 Dirt and mold often build up during winter time when we’re less likely to be outside and paying attention.
 In the spring, this extra moisture can be unsightly if mold and dirt have stained your vinyl fencing materials.
 While these stains can be easy to get out if you catch them early, once they set in, it can prove frustrating.

-Getting your vinyl fencing ready for winter means examining it carefully in the fall when you can get out and clean any mold or dirt off fences and inspect your fence regularly during the winter for signs of damage.
+Getting your vinyl fencing or vinyl privacy fencing ready for winter means examining it carefully in the fall when you can get out and clean any mold or dirt off fences and inspect your fence regularly during the winter for signs of damage.

 Make Repairs Early